Ibiza has been the Spanish island playground for European gay boys since the

 There are many different guides to Ibiza.

-The aforementioned Figueretes is also home to its own small coven of bars.
-Magnus, Dado and JJ Bar are all firm OutUK favourites although as with
+The aforementioned Figueretes (Platja de ses Figueretes) is also home to its own small coven of bars.
+Lady D, Sunrise and JJ Bar are all firm OutUK favourites although as with

 many bars on the island there are some quite silly prices and you can expect to pay £10.00 or more for a vodka and tonic in some places.